 - Completing a task from start to finish can be rewarding in many ways!
 Let this time at home be an opportunity for your child to create a beautiful piece of art.
 You can encourage them to pick their favorite leaves found in your yard.
 Make sure you have non-toxic glue and guide them on how to place the leaves on the canvas or piece of paper you are using.
 If your child is not into carving pumpkins, do not worry!
 Give them a plain paper plate, construction paper and non-toxic orange markers to make their very own pumpkin!
 There are many ways to incorporate nature into your fall activities and what a better way than to spend some time with your child at home.

 6. Make smores by the bonfire

 - There is no doubt that bonfires are a must in the fall!
 Sitting around the fire wrapped up in a sweater while roasting marshmallows is such a fun thing to do during autumn.
 If your child does not react well to the fire, there are always other alternatives you can use instead, such as the microwave or even your oven!
 Do what is the most comfortable and safe way for your child.
 Bon Appétit!

 Unlocking The Spectrum was created with the mission of making ABA Therapy accessible to ALL children with autism by providing the highest quality ABA Therapy services to areas of need.
 Research, conducted over the past 60 years, has shown ABA therapy to be the most effective treatment for children with autism.
 In fact, ABA therapy is the only therapy endorsed by the Surgeon General as an effective treatment for autism.
 At Unlocking The Spectrum, we believe that an effective ABA program is an essential component in allowing children with autism to reach their maximum potential.

-To learn more about ABA services with Unlocking The Spectrum, please visit the website at: services.
+To learn more about ABA services with Unlocking The Spectrum, please visit our website.

-To get in contact regarding services for your child, please visit the website at: contact.
+To get in contact regarding services for your child, please fill out this form.